 Denali National Park and Preserve encompasses a staggering six million acres of Alaska’s epic wilderness.
-Its crown jewel is the 20,310 ft.
-(704m)-high Denali, North America’s tallest mountain peak.
-The park is home to all sorts of indigenous wildlife including grizzly bears, wolves, moose, caribou, and Dall sheep.
+Its crown jewel is the 20,310-foot-high (704-metre) Denali, North America’s tallest mountain peak.
+The park is home to all sorts of indigenous wildlife including grizzly bears, wolves, moose, caribou and Dall sheep.

 This stunning slice of Mother Nature is located deep in the Elk Mountains of Central Colorado.
 Home to over 100 miles of walking and hiking trails, the closest city in reach of this otherworldly wilderness is Aspen.
-Oh, and the entire area spans over 181,000 acres (73,248ha)—mouth drop.
+Oh, and the entire area spans over 181,000 acres (73,248 hectares).

 There’s a total of 119 known caves, formed entirely from limestone and sulfuric acid, awaiting discovery in this rocky New Mexico paradise.